Azure/azure-media-migration/README.md

 ## Windows
 * Shaka packager writes the packaged files to local disk first before uploading due to a windows specific bug.
-* Using ffmpeg needs doulbe the local disk space when packaging MP4 files.
+* Using ffmpeg needs double the local disk space when packaging MP4 files.
-* Smooth Streaming assets or assets from live events dont need to be downloaded locally.
+* Smooth Streaming assets or assets from live events don't need to be downloaded locally.

 ## Migrate to an Azure Storage Account.